hemhemoh/DocLing/README.md

 ## Requirements

-Before running the notebook, make sure you have the following installed:
+Before running the scripts in your local system, make sure you have the following installed:

 - Python 3.x
 - Jupyter Notebook or JupyterLab